1j01/rezzy-zoom-and-enhance/README.md

 but only for webcomics that *happen* to name all the images consistently, with a number being the only differing part between the file names.

-## Future Work (where should it happen?)
+## Project Scope

+I don't know!

+Browser extension?
+Plugin(s) to comic reading app(s)?
+App?
+Browser?

-Comic book archive support could be added to the existing GUI for waifu2x-caffe.
+Comic book archive support *could* be added to the existing GUI for waifu2x-caffe.
 All the options for configuring the algorithm are already there, it would just be a matter of adding source and destination options.